appdevgbb/tornado-watchdog/README.md

 ## Contents

-This project has four parts:
+**IoT Edge Demo adapted from [IoT Edge Watchdog](https://github.com/Azure-Samples/iot-edge-watchdog)**

-- **edge/SimulatedEdgeDevice/modules**: Deploy this module to the Azure IoT Edge devices and it will send messages to the corresponding IoT Hub.
+- *edge/SimulatedEdgeDevice/modules*: Deploy this module to the Azure IoT Edge devices and it will send messages to the corresponding IoT Hub.

-- **cloud/IoTHubListener**: This is the Azure Function trigged by the Event Hub compatible endpoint for IoT Hub.
+- *cloud/IoTHubListener*: This is the Azure Function trigged by the Event Hub compatible endpoint for IoT Hub.
 Deploy this function to Azure and it will pick up the messages from the Azure IoT Edge Module as they enter the IoT Hub and then log and process them.

-- **shared/HeartbeatMessage**: Shared object model (protobuf) between cloud and edge, to ease serialization across applications.
+- *shared/HeartbeatMessage*: Shared object model (protobuf) between cloud and edge, to ease serialization across applications.
 This project can be modified to produce a Nuget package that can be consumed as a package reference, rather than as a linked/dependent project.

+**Power Platform Archive**

-- **solutions/**: This folder contains the solution files for the Power Platform piece of this project:
+- *solutions/*: This folder contains the solution files for the Power Platform piece of this project:
     - Power Apps Canvas App for displaying historical events
     - Power Automate Flow for capturing events from the IoT architecture in Azure
     - Virtual Agent for connecting to the tornado knowledge base and accepting event notifications

-## Get Started
+## Get Started - Prereqs

 1. Language SDKs